hammerheim-game/hammerheim-rules/5-warbands.md

 Freelancer 4 4 3 4 3 1 4 1 7
 Warhorse 8 3 0 3 3 1 3 1 5
-Weapons/Armour: Heavy armour, shield, lance and sword.
+Weapons/Armor: Heavy armor, shield, lance and sword.
 If you are using the optional rules for mounted models, a Freelancer rides a warhorse.
-When mounted, the Freelancer has an armour saving throw of 3+, on foot his save is 4+.
+When mounted, the Freelancer has an armor saving throw of 3+, on foot his save is 4+.
 Skills: The Freelancer may choose from Combat, Strength and Cavalry when he gains a new skill.
 Special Rules